Discharge Without Conviction NZ

 A successful application hinges on the idea of the gravity of the offence, which is broken down into two parts.
 First, the court will look at any aggravating and/or mitigating factors of the offending.
 Examples of aggravating factors relating to offending for a drink driving charge may be a high breath alcohol reading or erratic/dangerous driving.
 Mitigating factors may be, conversely, a low breath alcohol reading, being a first-time offender, cooperating with the police, or being genuinely remorseful.

 The second part of the gravity of the offence relates to any aggravating and/or mitigating factors of the offender (applicant).
 Examples of aggravating factors relating to the offender may be offending on bail, being subject to an existing sentence, or breaching a police safety order (PSO).
-Mitigating factors that the court will consider include guilty pleas (including how early they are entered), remorse, the likelihood of reoffending, the victim’s perspective, any consequence already suffered by way of reparation, community work or publicity, youth, previous good character (lack of convictions), completion of any relevant rehabilitative courses (CADS or stopping violence programmes) and any voluntary work that the applicant completes.
+Mitigating factors that the court will consider include guilty pleas (including how early they are entered), remorse, the likelihood of reoffending, the victim’s perspective (if applicable), any consequence already suffered by way of reparation, community work or publicity, youth, previous good character (lack of convictions), completion of any relevant rehabilitative courses (CADS or stopping violence programmes) and any voluntary work that the applicant completes.

 The consequences of a conviction